 Downtown Assistance Program

 The Texas Downtown Association has expertise and experience in many areas of downtown revitalization.
-Whether you need a speaker for a merchants meeting or a facilitator for strategic planning, the Texas Downtown Association can meet your needs.
+Whether you're seeking a downtown assessment, need a speaker to present to a local group, or need to connect with a facilitator for a strategic plan, we've got you covered.

 Downtown Assistance Program services are for TDA members only.